 Forget financial punishment, go for heavy time penalties for anyone bottle-tossing outside of designated areas.
 Dock offenders to the tune of several minutes and compliance can be guaranteed overnight.

 Pro cycling is tough and prides itself on being such.
-Anyone who can't carry an empty bottle for five minutes is clearly in the wrong sport and should take up knitting.
+Anyone who can't hack carrying an empty bottle until they see a rubbish area is clearly in the wrong sport and should take up knitting.

 Do good on your next ride or run, and earn trail karma - you never know when it'll come in handy

-Seriously, you carried it in.
-Now it's empty and even lighter, you can carry it out and stick it in a bin later.
+Whether it's a bottle, bar wrapper or a gel pack - we carried it in.
+Now it's empty and even lighter, we can carry it out and recycle/bin later.

 For those keen to take this a step further, the concept of 'trail karma' as first introduced by our good friends at Trail Runner Nation podcast is the answer.

-The idea here is that by doing something simple and selfless while trail running - like pocketing an empty wrapper someone else has discarded - you bank karma, which is repaid next time you're in a bind.
+The idea here is that by doing something simple and selfless while exercising - like pocketing an empty wrapper someone else has discarded - you bank karma, which is repaid next time you're in a bind.

 It could be that tree root you just miss turning an ankle on mid-run, the storm that holds off until you're home or the random rider who lends you a pump when you're out of gas canisters mid-puncture.